Breviary

 FIRST READING

-From the book of Revelation
+From the second book of Samuel

 RESPONSORY